 This delicious tropical fruit is a rich source of Vitamin E. Although papaya is always considered to be a food rich in Vitamin C, it has a high amount of Vitamin E as well.
 A medium sized papaya can fulfill up to 17% of your daily dose of Vitamin E. Add it to fruit salads, smoothies, or have it with yogurt to get all the goodness.
 Eating papaya in summers will not only give your body the goodness of Vitamin e, it’ll keep you healthy.
 The high amount of fiber aids in digestion and prevents constipation.
 It is also rich in Vitamin C and Vitamin K.

 Olives are one food item that you either like or dislike.
 When I think of olives, I am reminded of pizzas and martinis.
 But did you know that olives are one of the rich vitamin E foods?
+Always try to eat foods with minerals.
 The good thing is that if you don’t like the taste of olives, you can get the goodness of olives and your dose of Vitamin E by using olive oil.
 Drizzle virgin olive oil on your salad or over grilled veggies for a healthy kick.
 Add olives to pizzas, pasta, and salads and relish the taste while your body gets the benefits of Vitamin E.

 Talk about healthy eating, and kale is always highlighted.
 Kale was popular in the West, but over the past few years, it has gained a lot of popularity in India.
 Whether it is adding kale leaves to a salad, or munching kale chips, you need to include kale in your diet in one way or the other.
 It is an excellent provider of Vitamin E. It is low on calorie, has zero fat, and high in fiber.
 Apart from being rich in Vitamin E, kale also has high amounts of other essential nutrients like folate, magnesium, iron, Vitamin K.